swarmee/projects/1.7.4 Migration/readme.md

 Many of these issues can be easily worked around using ingest pipeline [processors](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest-processors.html) to perform actions such as renaming fields (dedotting them), change destination index names (for source indexes with mulitple types) and standarise data types.

-As a quick start to this analysis I have provided a docker-compose configuration in the folder named `elasticserach-esV1.7-and-esV6.2.4`.
+As a quick start to this process I have provided a docker-compose configuration in the folder named `elasticserach-esV1.7-and-esV6.2.4`.
+All you need to do is clone the repo, `cd` into that direction and then run `docker-compose up` (I'm assuming you have docker and docker-compose installed already --> if you don't do a google search for get docker).
+This will bring up
+- elasticsearch V1.7.4 (localhost:9201)
+- kibana 4.2 with sense installed (localhost:5602).
+- elasticsearch V6.2.4 (localhost:9200)
+- kibana 6.4.2 (localhost:5601).

 within this repo that includes elasticsearch 1.7.5 and 6.2.4 and there associated kibana versions.